Celsius family

 The Celsius family descended from the vicar of Ovanåker parish in Gävleborg County, Sweden, Nicolaus Magni Travillagæus, later Alptaneus (1577–1658).
-His son, the mathematician and astronomer Magnus Celsius, took the name Celsius which was the Latinized form of his father's vicarage and his childhood home.
+His son, the mathematician and astronomer Magnus Celsius, took the name Celsius which was the Latinized form (from celsus ‘mound’) of his father's vicarage, Högen, and his childhood home.

 A branch of the family was ennobled on 9 November 1756, with the name von Celse, Olof Celsius the Elder's children.
 The von Celse branch of the family became extinct in 1838, with the death of Lieutenant-Colonel Olof von Celse.